Skip to footer content

 Frequently Asked Questions

-What is JUnit used for in Java?
+What is a practical example of using JUnit in Java?

 How does JUnit integrate with build tools like Maven?